- 1 Black Box Test

 - for INCONCLUSIVE, he has to check for the availability of required devices and possibly inform the network administrator or test-lab-manager.
 After that, he can rerun the test without a need to contact either the product-development, nor the test-development team.

 Every item within expecco (action, type, testcase, testplan, the suite itself etc.) has an associated unique identifier, which is guaranteed to be world-wide unique (a so called "UUID").
 This guarantees, that these objects can be uniquely identified, even if renamed, or if the same name is used for an action, type etc. in two different test suites.
-Thus, two suites can always be merged, and no name conflicts can happen. expecco will always refer to any object by its ID, never by its name.
-The versionID is updated, with every change made to an object.
+Thus, two suites can always be merged and suites can always be imported without name conflicts.. expecco will internally always refer to any object by its ID, never by its name.
+The versionID is updated with every change made to an object.
 Thus it is guaranteed, that no two different objects have the same ID.
 And vice versa, that the equality (actually identity) can always be checked via the ID.

 White Box Test